KHANDLE-STAR-LA90/KHANDLE-STAR-LA90/README.md

 * **Don't upload data!** Be careful to never upload datasets or a workspace that may contain KHANDLE data, this is for code sharing _only_

 ## Adding Brand New Code
+* Create a folder for your script in the appropriate directory/subdirectory
+* Create a README for the folder that contains your script so others know what your code does
 * In the README, the following should be noted:
   * Decision History
     * e.g. if you decided to drop or recode any responses for a summary measure, include justification why